damianroiz/11ty-blog/src/blog/2021-05-15-my-second-article.md

 ### Control Sugar Consumption

-Avoid sweet food and beverages late at night to prevent an insulin spike, which causes some of the same disruptive metabolic effects as the neurostimulants mentioned above.
+Avoid sweet food and beverages late at night to prevent an insulin spike, which causes some of the same disruptive metabolic effects as the neurotransmitters mentioned above.
 On top of that, sleep deprivation has a negative correlation in insulin resistance and glucose tolerance, so this feeds a vicious cycle of increased accumulated blood sugar levels, which is the main cause for diabetes.[(3)](https://www.alaskasleep.com/blog/blood-sugar-and-sleep-problems)

 ### Sleep In Total Darkness

 Melatonin is the hormone that signals the brain it is time to shut off, this photosensitive hormone, which is produced in the pineal gland and found highly  concentrated in the retina and skin, gets activated when you are exposed to darkness.
-Melatonin plays a big role in what makes us durnial creatures, by wiring us to sleep at night.
+Melatonin plays a big role in what makes us diurnal creatures, by wiring us to sleep at night.
 Therefore, sleeping in total darkness, to the point that you are not able to see your own hand in front of you, creates the perfect conditions for the natural release of melatonin in order to fall asleep faster.[(4)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6802208/)

 [](https://unsplash.com/photos/pj1aVH2tiLE?utm_source=Affinity%20Photo&utm_medium=referral)